-Big cats are most likely to be seen on a jeep safari, but there are opportunities to go hiking, kayaking and go on a river cruise.
+Big cats are most likely to be seen on a jeep safari, but there are opportunities to go hiking, kayaking, or go on a river cruise.

 Kabini is one small part of a huge area called the Nilgiri Biosphere Reserve.
-It comprises 4 major conjoining national parks Nagarahole, Bandipur, Madumalai, and Silent Vally plus the Wayanad Reserve.
+It comprises 4 major conjoining national parks Nagarahole, Bandipur, Madumalai, and Silent Valley plus the Wayanad Reserve.

 Entry is denied to most of this vast area.
-There are areas with some limited access and resorts are sprinkled around the borderlands with either their own adjoining land or entry permits.
+Some areas have limited access and resorts are sprinkled around the borderlands with either their own adjoining land or entry permits.

-I have met local guides and trekked through private land getting very close to both elephants and bison.
+I have met local guides and trekked through private land and got very close to both elephants and bison.

-I also took a 1 hour elephant ride into the forest from Bandipur national park and saw the most enormous bison that way.
+I also took a 1-hour elephant ride (before it was frowned upon) into the forest from Bandipur national park and saw the most enormous bison that way.

 Wayanad Reserve has access along one jeep circuit.
-You’re allocated a driver so it’s pot luck if you have a good guide or not.
-I saw plenty of elephants amidst the most magnificent giant bamboo forests you can imagine but another jeep safari saw a tiger which was very lucky.
+You’re allocated a driver so it’s potluck if you have a good guide or not.
+I saw plenty of elephants amidst the most magnificent giant bamboo forests you can imagine, but people on another jeep safari saw a tiger which was very lucky.

 Sometimes the only way to view wildlife at a more leisurely pace is from one of the public roads around the park.
 I saw a leopard dart across the road this way and elephants a number of times.